OpenPodcastAPI/api-specs/docs/subscriptions/add-new.md

 * - `feed_url`
    - String
    - Yes
-   - The URL of the podcast RSS feed
+   - The URL of the podcast RSS feed.
 * - `guid`
    - String
    - Yes